astralfrontier/astralfrontier.org-OLD/source/_posts/attack-from-the-stars.md

 colony world.
 They are thwarted by an insurgent faction more interested in preserving Earth life.
-The insurgents manage to drive the invasion force back home, cutting off their access to the planet, then remain for the next several millennia.
+The insurgents manage to drive the invasion force back home, cutting off their access to the planet, then remain for the next several millennia. ^[[Steven Universe](http://tvtropes.org/pmwiki/pmwiki.php/WesternAnimation/StevenUniverse)]

 Age of Invasion (1947 - 2012)
 ------------------------------

-Earth's interaction with alien life during this time is dominated by three factions: the Reticulans, the Mor-Taxans, and the Hierarchy.
+Earth's interaction with alien life during this time is dominated by three factions: the Reticulians, the Mor-Taxans, and the Hierarchy.

 ![XFilesGrey.jpg](/assets/attack-from-the-stars/image18.jpg) {.ui .small .right .floated .image}

-The Reticulans are a race of large-eyed, gray-skinned aliens.
+The Reticulians are a race of large-eyed, gray-skinned aliens.
 Their biochemistry is not based on carbon.
 They are cautious, cunning, and manipulative.
-They have been partially taken over by the Flood, and their mission is to colonize and hybridize other life-forms in preparation for the Flood's resurgence.
+They have been partially taken over by the Flood, and their mission is to colonize and hybridize other life-forms in preparation for the Flood's resurgence. ^[[X-Files: Reticulian](http://x-files.wikia.com/wiki/Reticulian)]

 ![War\_worlds\_spielberg\_43\_x.jpg](/assets/attack-from-the-stars/image10.jpg) {.ui .small .left .floated .image}